monkeywithacupcake/mern-cupcake/README.md

 ```

-Then, you can start running it by opening a second terminal
+Then, you can start running it by opening a second terminal.
+You need a local installation of mongodb (or change up the code to work with mLab or mongo online).
+[Install MongoDB](https://docs.mongodb.com/manual/installation/)

-*Terminal 1 - MONGO*
+*Terminal 1 - MONGO* Just start the db
 ```
 mongod
 ```